I am an artist who is always exploring different materials, tools, and processes.

 Engraving Acrylic Sheets

-Considering the light transmitting ability of acrylic plastic mentioned above, it would be safe to assume unpolished or dull surfaces of acrylic would scatter light.
+Considering the light-transmitting ability of acrylic plastic mentioned above, it would be safe to assume unpolished or dull surfaces of acrylic would scatter light.
 This assumption is correct.
 The best way to use this property for decorative or function use is by engraving.
-Sign manufacturing companies use sophisticated laser machine to create this effect.
-Although laser engravers and cutters are out of the budget for many DIY's, this effect can be accomplished with an ordinary rotary tool in skilled hands.
+Sign manufacturing companies use sophisticated laser machines to create this effect.
+Although laser engravers and cutters are out of the budget for many DIYs, this effect can be accomplished with an ordinary rotary tool in skilled hands.

 One merely needs to practice on scrap pieces to become proficient.
 Because of the transparency of the acrylic sheet, a design can be drawn or printed out and placed under the sheet.
 With the appropriate bit, the lines can be simply followed along.
 For greater ease and visibility, the acrylic sheet can be edge-lighted with super bright LEDs so it's easier to follow along.

 The transparency and clarity of Plexiglas lend well to the display of decorative paintings and photos.
 Also, acrylic plastic can be painted directly with acrylic paint.
 The beauty is appreciated further if the paint is on the reverse side and one can observe the painting through the glossy Plexiglas.
 If the paint is transparent, it can be edge or backlit to create a stained glass look.

 Because the surface of the acrylic is so glossy and smooth, paints don't readily adhere at first.
 In fact, after water-based acrylic paint is applied and dries, it can be readily scraped off acrylic plastic.
 After a week or two though, acrylic paint will form a more permanent bond with the plastic.
 The acrylic resin from the emulsion paints and the resin in acrylic plastic sheet is in fact the same resin and in time coalesce as water molecules leave the matrix.